-Sales comprise construction materials used mainly in public works projects, such as highway guardrail posts.
-Products are typically sold directly to municipal and provincial or state authorities in response to tenders for a certain quantity and specification of preserved timber for a particular project.
-Piling sales comprise construction materials used mainly in public work projects, including marine and foundation pilings.
+Sales primarily comprise various treated wood products used in construction projects, such as wharf, railway bridges and foundation and marine piling.
+Products are typically sold directly to end customers, such as railway or construction contractors as well as governmental authorities in response to tenders for a certain quantity and specification of preserved timber for a particular project.
+Piling sales comprise construction materials used mainly in work projects, including marine and foundation pilings.
 In addition, the Company sells railway bridge timbers and crossing planks as well as crane mats, which are custom manufactured to the specification of the customer.
-This category also includes coal tar based products such as roof pitch and road tar and crosstie recycling services.
+This category also includes coal tar-based products such as roof pitch and road tar and crosstie recycling services.